Wimfish1/SKEssentials/README.md

 # SKEssentials

 Made by Wimfish1 for Minecraft.
 Simplify comamnds and add essential tools to your server!
 Credit: EssentialsX for alot of the command ideas.
+Everything was skripted by Wimfish1

 ________________